awsdocs/amazon-rds-user-guide/doc_source/logging-using-cloudtrail.md

 **Note**
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.

-You can create two types of trails for an AWS account: a trail that applies to all regions, or a trail that applies to one region\.
-By default, when you create a trail in the console, the trail applies to all regions\.
+You can create two types of trails for an AWS account: a trail that applies to all Regions, or a trail that applies to one Region\.
+By default, when you create a trail in the console, the trail applies to all Regions\.

 Additionally, you can configure other AWS services to further analyze and act upon the event data collected in CloudTrail logs\.
 For more information, see:
 + [Overview for creating a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)